 The most common complaints received by the Bylaw Services include barking dogs, loud music, and noise caused by heavy machinery and construction activity.

-Noise due to construction shall not be caused before 7:00 am and after 9:00 pm Monday to Sunday and on statutory holidays.
+Noise due to construction shall not be caused before 7:00 am and after 10:00 pm Monday to Sunday and on statutory holidays.
 Special exemptions are granted under Section 6 of the Good Neighbour Bylaw.

-Noise caused by any domestic animal that is persistent and creates a disturbance by its cries, barks, or howls is prohibited at any time.
-Please contact Animal Control at 250-492-3801 to report these disturbances.
-See Dog License Regulation Bylaw 2001-30
+Noise caused by a dog that is persistent and creates a disturbance by its cries, barks, or howls is prohibited at any time.
+Please contact Dog Control at 250-492-3801 to report these disturbances.
+See Responsible Dog Owner Bylaw 2015-27.

 Should you wish to report a loud and/or disturbing noise outside of normal office hours, please contact the local R.C.M.P. office at 250-492-4300.